 3 Months In Japan - Without A Plan

 In a few days my wife and I will be returning to the land of the rising sun.
 To live there for 3 months in Japan.
 (This has been a long time coming!)

 Ironically, although it will be the most amount of time I've spent in Japan in one trip, I basically have no travel plan.

 Well, that's not entirely accurate.
 We do have an itinerary taking us up until Christmas - which revolves around revisiting the southern island of Kyushu - which I'm really looking forward to.

 But, that aside, nothing else it yet planned or booked.
-(I haven’t even ordered my Rail Pass yet.)
+(I haven't even ordered my Japan Rail Pass yet.)

-For a bit of a control freak like me, 3 months in Japan without a plan is quite a bit deal.
+For a bit of a control freak like me, 3 months in Japan without a plan is quite a big deal.

 But that's because this trip is not a holiday.
 It's the start of a new life.